jdan/dynamo.js/README.md

 ### Options

+**Using data attributes:**

 * `data-lines`: the bits of content you want to cycle through (not including the original content)
 * `data-speed`: the speed of the transition (*default: 350ms*)
 * `data-delay`: the delay between transitions (*default: 3000ms*)
 * `data-center`: center the text in the dynamo container (*default: false*)
 * `data-delimiter`: change the character (or string) used to separate your bits of text (*default: ,*)
 * `data-pause`: sets up the dynamo, but does not automatically transition (*default: false*)

+**Using an options hash:**

+Alternatively, you can pass an options hash - which takes precedence over data attributes - when calling `.dynamo()` like so.

+    $('#mytarget').dynamo({
+        speed: 100,
+        delay: 1000,
+        lines: ['next text', 'after that', 'even later'] });

+**IMPORANT:** Since dynamo automatically initializes DOM elements with class `.dynamo`, you will not be able to pass options to these elements (data attributes will still work, though).
+This is because dynamo prevents the user from initializing a dynamo container more than once.

 ### Contributing